davidsugianto/docker-nuxtjs/README.md

-# Running application Nuxt Js Application
+# Running Nuxt Js Application in production using Docker

 ## OS VERSION